welcome to Year 2

 The Turtles are our year 2 class.

 Our autumn term focuses on the Great Fire of London with a fantastic trip to London where we visit St Paul’s Cathedral.
-This exciting topic provides opportunities for creative writing, investigation and art.
-Pupils will be using the Great Fire of London stimulus to create pastel and printed artwork to display in our classroom.
-The term finale is our reconstruction of the Great Fire, where we burn cardboard houses made by the class.
-We will also have outdoor fun at Wild School.
+This exciting topic provides opportunities for creative writing and investigation.
+We will use autumn leaves as a stimulus to create sketches, pastel drawings and 3D modroc artworks.
+We will also enjoy outdoor fun at Wild School.